England & Wales Q&A

 See question 50.

 The CAT has the power in suitable cases to make an aggregate award of damages in respect of the class as a whole, without undertaking an assessment of the amount of damages recoverable in respect of the claim of each represented class member.
-The forthcoming Supreme Court judgment in Merricks v.
-Mastercard is likely to give valuable guidance on the approach to aggregate damages (see question 48 for more details).
+The Supreme Court judgment in Merricks v.
+Mastercard has given valuable guidance on the approach to aggregate damages.
+Among other things, the Court found that the proposed method of distributing aggregated damages did not have to reflect each claimant’s individual loss (see question 48 for more details).
 Exemplary damages are not available in class actions.

 Damages awarded will be paid to the representative (or a third party), from which class members must claim their share within a stated period.
 Any monies not claimed by class members within the period will be paid to charity, or may be used to meet the representative claimant’s legal costs.